squaredproject/Entwined/chromatik/README.md

 The `install.sh` script will automatically copy this file into the Chromatik content library.
 Alternately, the JAR file may be drag and dropped onto the running Chromatik app to import it manually.

 Any time updates have been made to pattern/effect content, fixtures, etc. the install process should be repeated.

+## Running Chromatik

+The `run.sh` script will start Chromatik and load the Entwined project.
+Make sure that you have followed the steps above to install the Entwined content libraries first.

 ## Regenerating the fixture definitions